EX-XDRiVER/Chart-Documentation/unlocks.md

 - If the player has a score below or equal to the specified score on the specified song on ANY difficulty, this returns true.

 `HasScoreInRangeByNameAndDifficulty(string songName, int difficulty, int minScore, int maxScore)`
-- If the player has a score between or equal to the specified minimum and maximum scores on the specified song and difficulty, this returns true.
+- If the player has a score between or equal to the specified minimum and maximum scores on the chart, this returns true.

 `HasMinimumEXScoreByNameAndDifficulty(string songName, int difficulty, int score)`
-- If the player has an EX score above or equal to the specified EX score on a specified song name and difficulty, this returns true.
+- If the player has an EX score above or equal to the specified EX score on the specified chart, this returns true.

 `HasMaximumEXScoreByNameAndDifficulty(string songName, int difficulty, int score)`
-- If the player has an EX score below or equal to the specified EX score on a specified song name and difficulty, this returns true.
+- If the player has an EX score below or equal to the specified EX score on the chart, this returns true.

 `HasEXScoreInRangeByNameAndDifficulty(string songName, int difficulty, int minScore, int maxScore)`
-- If the player has a score between or equal to the specified minimum and maximum EX scores on the specified song on the specified difficulty, this returns true.
+- If the player has a score between or equal to the specified minimum and maximum EX scores on the specified chart, this returns true.

 `HasMinimumClearTimeByNameAndDifficulty(string songName, int difficulty, float time)`
-- If the player has an EX score above or equal to the specified EX score on a specified song name and difficulty, this returns true.
+- If the player has an EX score above or equal to the specified EX score on the specified chart, this returns true.

 `HasMaximumClearTimeByNameAndDifficulty(string songName, int difficulty, float time)`
-- If the player has an EX score below or equal to the specified EX score on a specified song name and difficulty, this returns true.
+- If the player has an EX score below or equal to the specified EX score on the specified chart, this returns true.

 `HasClearTimeInRangeByNameAndDifficulty(string songName, int difficulty, float minTime, float maxTime)`
-- If the player has an EX score between or equal to the specified EX scores on a specified song name and difficulty, this returns true.
+- If the player has an EX score between or equal to the specified EX scores on the specified chart, this returns true.

 `IsChartUnlockedByNameAndDifficulty(string songName, int difficulty)`
 - Checks if the specified song and difficulty is unlocked.
 Circular dependencies / excessive chains of this function will give an error and return false.

+`GetBestScoreByNameAndDifficulty(string songName, int difficulty)`
+- Gets the best score the player has on the specified chart.

+`GetBestEXScoreByNameAndDifficulty(string songName, int difficulty)`
+- Gets the best EX score the player has on the specified chart.

+`GetBestTimeByNameAndDifficulty(string songName, int difficulty)`
+- Gets the best time the player has on the specified chart.
+This returns -1 if the time is a DNF, or the player has no score on the chart.

 `GetBestMedalByNameAndDifficulty(string songName, int difficulty)`
-- Gets the best medal the player has on a specified song name and difficulty as a numerical representation.
+- Gets the best medal the player has on the specified chart as a numerical representation.

 `GetBestWingsByNameAndDifficulty(string songName, int difficulty)`
-- Gets the best wings the player has on a specified song name and difficulty as a numerical representation.
+- Gets the best wings the player has on the specified chart as a numerical representation.

 ## Chart Omittance
 These functions apply to the chart this unlock file is for, and only apply to the song wheel.
 These settings do not show in gameplay.